A personal hackathon is an event dedicated to maximal productivity in a set time period.

 7. Celebrate after you’re done!

-A full Personal Hackathon is 12 hours: it includes 8.25 hours of focused productivity in six 90 and 45 minute minute cycles, each followed by a rest period.
+A full Personal Hackathon is 12 hours: it includes 7.75 hours of intensely focused productivity in six 90, 60, and 45 minute minute cycles, each followed by a rest period.

 Personal Hackathons are normally held on weekends, although weekday events are possible.
 Multi-day events can follow a similar schedule.